iblake/clickops-terraform-az-modules-orchestrator/examples/basic/README.md

 4. **VM Access**:
    - VM is created without public IP for security
    - Access through private IP within VNet
    - Use Azure Bastion or VPN for external access

+## ⚠️ Important: Network and Subnet Creation

+By default, this example will always attempt to create the virtual network (VNet) and subnets defined in your configuration.
+If a VNet or subnet with the same name already exists in the target resource group, **Terraform will fail with a 'resource already exists' error**.

+If you want to use existing networks or subnets, you will need to adapt the code to use `data` sources and conditional logic.
+This feature is not yet implemented in the current version, but the codebase is structured to allow for this extension in the future.